doiftrue/kama-spamblock/readme.txt

 == Screenshots ==

-1. Plugin settings on standart WordPress <code>Settings > Discussion</code> page.
+1. Plugin settings on standard WordPress <code>Settings > Discussion</code> page.

-2. Spam alert, when spam comment detected or if user have javascript disabled in his browser.
-This alert allows send comment once again, when it was blocked in any nonstandard cases.
+2. Spam alert, when spam comment is detected or if the user has JavaScript disabled in their browser.
+This alert allows sending the comment once again when it was blocked in any nonstandard cases.